jk32768/courtz-website/help/03-session-profiles.md

 This does not affect the master player list.

+Existing player records remain available to create new Session Profiles.

 ---

 ## Tips

 > **Tip:** Create separate Session Profiles for different days, venues or groups of players.
 Each profile remembers its own players and default game settings.

 > **Tip:** Recording attendance before arriving at the venue allows games to be generated immediately when the session starts.

 ---